Skip to main content

 • Configure connection to NFS shares.

-• Define multi-device Btrfs file systems and Btrfs subvolumes.
+• Define multi-device Btrfs file systems (RAID).